 We Grieve Because We Love

-Mary Ann Bumbera • Animal Grief Care Companion
+Mary Ann Bumbera • Grief Support for Animal Loss

 Death is a mystery.
 We have no means to make sense of it.
 And because we don’t understand it, dying and grieving are uncomfortably painful topics mostly avoided by our society - especially when it comes to animals.
-Our grief illiterate culture tends to value humans over animals, so oftentimes our grief for animals is unrecognized.
+In our grief illiterate culture, the grief we feel for animals is often overlooked or misunderstood.
 Your grief matters and you don’t have to navigate this alone.
-I can help you find a path forward.

 Grieving the loss of an animal is different

-With their immeasurable love and compassion, our animals are a bridge to the innermost reaches of our hearts and therefore are commonly our principal emotional support.
+Our animals quell our loneliness and deeply touch our hearts in ways that people don’t.
+Unequivocally, our animals love and accept us for who we are.
+Commonly, they are our principal emotional support.
 When they die we’re left staggering in grief without the emotional lifeline they gave us.
-Additionally, our culture doesn’t typically honor their lives with obituaries, funerals or bereavement leave, so when they die, they’re just….gone.
+Additionally, our culture doesn’t typically honor their lives with obituaries or funerals and very few employers offer bereavement leave for them.
+So when our animals die, they’re just….gone.
 Those of us whose lives have been devastated by the loss of an animal companion know that grief is not species specific.
 Love is love.

 “How lucky I am to have something that makes saying goodbye so hard.”